AdobeDocs/experience-manager-65.en/help/forms/using/ab-testing-adaptive-forms.md

 1. Go to the Forms and Documents UI, select the adaptive form, click **More**, and select **Start A/B Testing**.

-You A/B test is now running and the specified audience will be randomly served the experiences based on the specified distribution.
+Your A/B test is now running and the specified audience will be randomly served the experiences based on the specified distribution.

 ## Update A/B test {#update-a-b-test}